McStasMcXtrace/KDSource/docs/source/index.rst

 .. note::

-   Check out the :doc:`usage` section for further information, as well as the :doc:`tutorial` and the :doc:`installation` instructions.
+   Check out the :doc:`usage` section for further information, as well as the :doc:`Tutorial.ipynb` and the :doc:`installation` instructions.

    This project is under active development.